Skip to main content

 Written by Matt

-Updated over a week ago
+Updated over 6 months ago

-Many iterations of AppleJeus malware have been released since its inception back in 2018.
-In this article, we'll dive into several of the most common variants.
 Initially, bad actors exploited seemingly legit DeFi trading platforms to spread AppleJeus.
 However, they've now expanded their arsenal with other infiltration methods like phishing, social networking, and social engineering tactics to bait users into downloading the malware.

 TL;DR

 AppleJeus malware is part of a sophisticated attack, as reported by the Cybersecurity and Infrastructure Security Agency (CISA).
 This malware is designed to infiltrate users' systems and steal their digital assets.
-For users of 1inch Network, it is critical to understand the mechanics of this malware and take necessary precautions to protect your digital assets when using the platform and protocols.
+For users of 1inch, it is critical to understand the mechanics of this malware and take necessary precautions to protect your digital assets when using the platform and protocols.

 Basic Mechanics